AssaultKoder95/old_GHpages/README.md

-# old_GHpages
+# AssualtKoder95.github.io

-This was developed to test GH pages to host personal webiste
+This is my personal website